Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 If the party is resting for an extended period in a safe location, such as while they are in town, they may continue selecting downtime activities for each rest before they return to adventuring.
 If the number of rests is unclear, we recommend taking two downtime activities for the extended period of rest.
 For extended rests of this nature, we recommend performing small scenes, either based on the downtime activities themselves, or separate scenes in-between rests.
 These scenes help to break up the monotony of numerous downtimes, and keep the world from feeling stagnant.

-However, if the party is taking an extended rest in a dangerous area, such as an aggressive font of power, it is best to run a [gradual success Attrition Scene](rules/scenes/attrition-scenes), with each rest risking consequences from the nearby threat.
+If the party is taking an extended rest in a dangerous area, such as an aggressive font of power, remember that each rest triggers a one success attrition scene as the party risks consequences from the nearby threat.

 </div>

 There are several well-defined downtime activities within the rules for players to select from, granting fairly general and tangible mechanical benefit.
 While the downtime activities that follow are the most common and generically useful options, they are not intended as an exhaustive list.
 Other downtime activities should offer similarly tangible benefits, in order to ensure that the choice stays meaningful.

+## Danger Levels

+In the world of _Fonts of Power_, some areas are incredibly dangerous, crawling with monsters and bubbling with magical power, while others, such as towns, are quite safe.
+This is captured in the idea of the **danger level** of an area.

+Areas with a higher danger level carry more risk but come with greater rewards.
+The danger level of areas is always between 0 and 3, and is readily apparent to all those who enter it.

+As the danger level of your current area changes:

+- if you rest in an area with a danger level greater than 0, you must complete a one-success attrition scene, suffering consequences if you fail
+- the difficulty of skill checks during attrition scenes, increasing their difficulty by 5 times the danger level
+- the success of the Devise, Enchant, Harvest, Resurrect and Splice downtime activities, adding a bonus of 5 times the danger level
+- the difficulty of combat encounters, as described in the [_Worldspeaker's Guide to Fonts of Power_](http://worldspeakers.fontsofpower.com/#/)
+- the amount of treasure found, as described in the [_Worldspeaker's Guide to Fonts of Power_](http://worldspeakers.fontsofpower.com/#/)

 ## Enchanting skill checks